 OUR MISSION

 The SPF was established in 2015 by Rick Wells, a restaurateur in McKinney, Texas.
-Rick had just opened a farm-to-table restaurant called Harvest Seasonal Kitchen in McKinney’s Historic Downtown, committing to utilize as many products as they could from local producers.
-Rick also started a small organic farm on his property to help supply his restaurants called Water Boy Farms.
+Rick had just opened a farm-to-table restaurant called Harvest Seasonal Kitchen, now Harvest at The Masonic in McKinney’s Historic Downtown with a commitment to use as many products as possible from local producers.
+Rick also started a small organic farm on his property to help supply his restaurants, which is called Water Boy Farms.
 In working with local farmers and starting his own farm, Rick began to understand the challenges faced by our farming community and became committed to supporting it.
 For every dollar you spend locally, seventy cents stay in your community, and it is on that principle that the Foundation operates.

 OUR STORY